jotaen/klog/_README.md

 Unless there are any obvious bugs or mistakes popping up, the first stable version shall be timely released as is.

-The main goals throughout the first version are:
+The main goals from there on are…

 - to validate the basic idea behind the file format (as this is the central pillar of klog)